 Beyond just making your business known to your niche market there are strategies you can implement to get sales.
 These strategies can help get you up and running, generate some traffic and momentum and help get your t-shirts out there.
 Here’s what you can do.

-Paid advertisements are hugely important on social media platforms like Facebook, Instagram, Pinterest and Reddit, and can be a very lucrative opportunity when done right.
+- Produce Paid Advertisements: Paid advertisements are hugely important on social media platforms like Facebook, Instagram, Pinterest, and Reddit, and can be a very lucrative opportunity when done right.
 You may have to spend some time tweaking your advertisements before you get the right mix of what you need for it to be successful, so if you have time, patience and some cash, paid advertisements can drive a lot of traffic to your website.
 You can also pay for sponsored posts by social media influencers, depending on your budget, as that’s a lucrative way to target a niche market.

 What to Do If You Aren’t Getting Any Sales